 Apart from the specific rules governing SMSF's, we recommend that you consider the following key factors:

-There are several advantages of property crowdfunding investments for an SMSF.
+There are several advantages of property crowd-sourced investments for an SMSF.

 The smaller investment amount and variety of projects also allows for greater diversification, not only between broad asset classes like cash, shares and property, but also within the property asset class itself.
 So for example you may diversify between property types, location, relative risk and term.